 Cure the Caulk

 Let the caulk dry as directed by the manufacturer.
-Its light gray color may appear in stark contrast to the black soot of the firebrick, but this will blend in as the fireplace is used and the caulk darkens.
+Its light gray color might appear in stark contrast with the black soot covering the firebrick, but this will blend in as the fireplace is used and the caulk darkens.
 Refractory caulk usually cures fully after exposure to fire for one hour.